Arterial insufficiency ulcer: Management

-Foot of an 80-year old individual with type 2 diabetes and heart failure.
-The second toe has a large ischaemic ulcer.
+Foot of an 80-year old individual diagnosed with type 2 diabetes and heart failure.
+The second toe has a large ischemic ulcer.
 The first toe has a small one.

-The prevalence of arterial insufficiency ulcers among people with Diabetes is high due to decreased blood flow caused by the thinning of arteries and the lack of sensation due to diabetic neuropathy.
+The prevalence of arterial insufficiency ulcers among people with diabetes is high due to decreased blood flow caused by the thickening of arteries and lack of sensation due to diabetic neuropathy.
 Prevention is the first step in avoiding the development of an arterial insufficiency ulcer.
-These steps could include annual podiatry check ups that include, "assessment of skin, checking of pedal pulses (assessing for blood flow) and assessing physical sensation".
+Preventative steps could include annual podiatry check-ups that include, "assessment of skin, checking of pedal pulses (assessing for blood flow) and assessing physical sensation".

 The management of arterial insufficiency ulcers depends on the severity of the underlying arterial insufficiency.
 The affected region can sometimes be revascularized via vascular bypass or angioplasty.
-If infection is present, appropriate antibiotics are prescribed.
-When proper blood flow is established, debridement is performed.
-If the wound is plantar (on walking surface of foot), patient is advised to give rest to foot to avoid enlargement of the ulcer.
-Proper glycemic control in diabetics is important.
+If bacterial infection is present, appropriate antibiotics are prescribed.
+After proper blood flow is established, debridement of necrosed tissue is performed.
+If the wound is plantar (on the walking surface of foot), the patient is advised to avoid bearing weight on the foot to avoid irritation and enlargement of the ulcer.
+Proper glycemic control is important for diabetic patients.
 Smoking should be avoided to aid wound healing.

 Epidemiology

-These ulcers are difficult to heal by basic wound care and require advanced therapy, such as hyperbaric oxygen therapy or bioengineered skin substitutes.
-If not taken care of in time, there are very high chances that these may become infected and eventually may have to be amputated.
-Individuals with history of previous ulcerations are 36 times more likely to develop another ulcer.
+These ulcers are difficult to heal via basic wound care and often require advanced therapy, such as hyperbaric oxygen therapy or bioengineered skin substitutes.
+If not addressed promptly, risks of complications such as infection increase, and the affected limb eventually may require amputation.
+Individuals with a history of previous ulcerations are 36 times more likely to develop another ulcer.